How Do You Register a Boat?

 For New Boat Purchases

-- Manufacturer's Certificate of Origin (MCO) — Provided by the dealer
+- Manufacturer's Certificate of Origin (MCO) - Often provided by the dealer for a new boat

-- Bill of sale — Showing the purchase price, date, buyer and seller information
+- Bill of sale or purchase agreement - Showing purchase price, date, buyer, seller, and included items

 - Photo ID - Valid driver's license or state-issued identification

-- Hull Identification Number (HIN) — The boat's unique 12-character identifier
+- Hull Identification Number (HIN) - The boat identifier used on the application and ownership record

 For Used Boat Purchases

-- Signed title from the seller (in states that require titles)
+- Signed title from the seller - If the state titles that boat

-- Bill of sale — With purchase price and date
+- Bill of sale - With actual purchase price and date

 Step-by-Step Registration Process